Microsoft Azure Block Storage vs NetApp Cloud Volumes ONTAP comparison

 Microsoft Azure Block Storage vs. NetApp Cloud Volumes ONTAP

-Microsoft Azure Block Storage is ranked 8th in Public Cloud Storage Services with 56 reviews while NetApp Cloud Volumes ONTAP is ranked 6th in Public Cloud Storage Services with 60 reviews.
+Microsoft Azure Block Storage is ranked 7th in Public Cloud Storage Services with 56 reviews while NetApp Cloud Volumes ONTAP is ranked 5th in Public Cloud Storage Services with 60 reviews.
 Microsoft Azure Block Storage is rated 8.0, while NetApp Cloud Volumes ONTAP is rated 8.8.
-The top reviewer of Microsoft Azure Block Storage writes "Straightforward to set up and reliable with good features on offer".
+The top reviewer of Microsoft Azure Block Storage writes "A stable and widely accepted solution".
 On the other hand, the top reviewer of NetApp Cloud Volumes ONTAP writes "Its data tiering helps keep storage costs under control".
-Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Amazon S3 Glacier, Wasabi and Azure NetApp Files, whereas NetApp Cloud Volumes ONTAP is most compared with Azure NetApp Files, Amazon S3, Amazon EFS (Elastic File System), Google Cloud Storage and Portworx Enterprise.
+Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Wasabi, Amazon S3 Glacier and Azure NetApp Files, whereas NetApp Cloud Volumes ONTAP is most compared with Azure NetApp Files, Amazon S3, Amazon EFS (Elastic File System), Google Cloud Storage and Portworx Enterprise.
 See our Microsoft Azure Block Storage vs. NetApp Cloud Volumes ONTAP report.

 See our list of best Public Cloud Storage Services vendors.